aws-samples/aws-secure-environment-accelerator/README.md

 - The configuration file _does_ have validation checks in place that prevent users from making certain major unsupported configuration changes
 - The configuration file does _NOT_ have extensive error checking.
 It is expected you know what you are doing.
 We eventually hope to offer a config file, wizard based GUI editor and add the validation logic in this separate tool.
 In most cases the State Machine will fail with an error, and you will simply need to troubleshoot, rectify and rerun the state machine.
 - You cannot move an account between top-level ou's.
 This would be a security violation and cause other issues.
 You can move accounts between sub-ou.
 Note: The ALZ version of the Accelerator does not support sub-ou.
 - v1.1.5 and above adds support for customer provided YAML config file(s) as well as JSON.
-Once YAML is suppported we will be providing a version of the config file with comments describing the purpose of each configuration item.
+Once YAML is suppported we will be providing a version of the config file with comments describing the purpose of each configuration item
+- Security Group names were designed to be identical between environments, if you want the VPC name in the SG name, you need to do it manually in the config file
+- We only support the subset of yaml that converts to JSON (we do not support anchors)

 ## General Notes